adnanali17official/react-table-lite/README.md

 ### Features:

  - **Fully Customizable:**
-    CSS classes can be added to easily customize the table.
+    Style props and CSS classes can be added to easily customize the table.

  - **JSON data array:**
     Accepts data array and renders them in respective table headers.